Why You Don’t Have to Do All the Things

 The Lord looks from heaven; He sees all the sons of mankind; from His dwelling place He looks out on all the inhabitants of the earth, He who fashions the hearts of them all, He who understands all their works.
 The king is not saved by a mighty army; a warrior is not rescued by great strength.
 A horse is a false hope for victory; nor does it rescue anyone by its great strength.
 (Psalm 33:13-17 NASB)

 This life isn’t about us; it’s about the Lord.
-He has fashioned your beautiful heart, and He understands you better than I ever will.
+He fashioned your beautiful heart, and He understands you better than I ever will.
 He knows what you’re capable of and what you need to take off your plate.

 Comments are closed.